WHAT WE GIVE OUR HEART TO…

 NEWS FLASH!
 We got it wrong.

-Yep, unfortunately we have long translated the Latin word 'credo’ (English word ‘creed’) as “I believe,” as in the first line of the Apostle’s Creed, “I believe in God…” However, the original meaning of the word is closer to “to place one’s heart,” or “to trust.”
-Umm, giving your heart to something feels a little different than believing in something.
+Yep, although we have long translated the Latin word 'credo’ (English word ‘creed’) to mean “I believe,” as in the first line of the Apostle’s Creed, “I believe in God,” the original meaning of the word is closer to “to place one’s heart” or “to trust.”
+For us, giving your heart to something feels a little different than believing in something.
+Oops.
+Silly Christians.

 Religious beliefs don’t typically really inspire or ask much of us, do they?
 Giving our heart to something, now that’s what we’re talking about!
 So, read on.
-This is what we, as a community, are aspiring to give our heart and trust to.
-And if your heart beats to a different rhythm than these words below, we choose you over these words…
+This is what we, as a community, are aspiring to give our heart to and to trust in.
+And if your heart beats to a different rhythm than these words below, we choose you over these words.

 each other